adrlar/CanSNPer/README.md

 installation instructions.
 When the dependencies are all installed CanSNPer can be run as it is from the shell.

 ##Running CanSNPer
 All CanSNPer runs start with the main CanSNPer script.
-Assuming it is in your PATH, try to invoke the CanSNPer help with this command:
+Following installation, try to invoke the CanSNPer help with this command:

 ```
 CanSNPer -h